 I know.
 Madness.

-It's so important to be mindful of your habits and tendencies.
+It's so important to be mindful of your habits and tendencies IF you’re wanting to change them.
 My tendencies are to ignore issues until they turn into huge problems.
 When they become huge problems, I look back and realize had I just addressed the issue from the beginning then I probably wouldn't be paying double for that stinkin' parking ticket.

 Why do we run?
 Why do we ignore it?
 Why do we procrastinate?
 When did we learn these habits?
 And most importantly how do we change?